2026 ICPA Contest Results

 The Brook Baker Indiana Collegiate Journalist of the Year Award is named in remembrance of the late campus editor of The Trailblazer at Vincennes University.
 Baker was a renaissance journalist who was primarily interested in investigative reporting.
 This award from ICPA honors her memory and recognizes excellence in collegiate journalism in Indiana.

-Mia Hilkowitz, Indiana University, first place
+Jack Forrest, Indiana University, first place